BrainInnovation/TBVworkshop-Maastricht2026/README.md

 4. [EmoNF 7T Exercise](https://sharecenter.brainvoyager.com/s/KkdBRSLwWeZPnrg)

-Just download the exercise that you want to run and open the instructions that are part of the archive.
-Since the download of the sample data might take some time we advice to do it in advance.
+Please download the exercise you intend to complete and open the instructions included in the archive.
+As downloading the sample data may take some time, we recommend doing this in advance.

 ## Hands-On Day 2